Skip to main content

 • Console-based tracing for local development

-• OTLP-based exporting for production
+• OTLP-based exporting for production/development

 Configuration

-Tracing behavior is controlled through environment variables and centralized in observabilityConfig.
+Tracing behavior is controlled through environment variables:

-API_OTEL_SAMPLING_RATIONoTrace sampling ratio (0--1)[0.1, 1]
+API_OTEL_SAMPLING_RATIONoTrace sampling ratio (0-1)1

 API_OTEL_SERVICE_NAMENoService identifiertalawa-api